Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 function uniswapV2Call(address sender, uint amount0, uint amount1, bytes calldata data);
 ```

 The logic behind this identification strategy is simple: the vast majority of valid flash swap use cases involve interactions with external protocols.
 The best way to pass information dictating how these interactions happen (function arguments, safety parameters, addresses, etc.) is via the `data` parameter.
-It's expected that `data` will be `abi.decode`d from within `uniswapV2Call`.
+It's expected that `data` will be `abi.decode` from within `uniswapV2Call`.
 In the rare case where no data is required, callers should ensure that `data.length` equals 1 (i.e. encode a single junk byte as `bytes`), and then ignore this argument in `uniswapV2Call`.

 Pairs call `uniswapV2Call` with the `sender` argument set to the `msg.sender` of the `swap`. `amount0` and `amount1` are simply `amount0Out` and `amount1Out`.